Casper Test FAQ (19 Questions Answered)

 15. Am I Judged on Spelling and Grammar on the Casper Test?

-Raters are trained not to penalize spelling and grammar errors, but don’t think of this as a free for all.
+Raters are trained not to penalize spelling and grammar errors, but don’t think of this as a free-for-all.
 The rater still needs to be able to comprehend each element of your answer, and if your poor spelling gets in the way of the rater’s comprehension, they will not be able to give you a good score.
 Raters will accept bullet points or complete sentences.

 16. Does the Casper Test Have Breaks?

 The Casper test has two breaks.
-The first break is 10 minutes and comes at the end of the video response section before you begin the typed response section.
-There’s another 5 minute break in the middle of the typed response section.
+The first break is 10 minutes and comes at the end of the video response section, before you begin the typed response section.
+There’s another 5-minute break in the middle of the typed response section.

 17. How Do You Get a Good Casper Score?